dinhanhx/velvet/README.md

 ## Data setup

+⚠ Please take a look at this file `configs/data_dir.toml` first

 Given that the folder to download data is `/mnt/storage/data/`, in this folder, run the following commands,
 ```sh
 # Make sure you have git-lfs installed (https://git-lfs.com)